caalo/ChRisF/README.md

 # ChRisF
-Conditional Random Fields (CRFs) implementation for partial feedback learning environments
+Conditional Random Fields (CRFs) implementation for partial feedback learning environments.

-See sec-chris-long.pdf for a detailed description of CRFs and our implentation on the text chunking task.
+See *sec-chris-long.pdf* for a detailed description of CRFs and our implentation on the text chunking task.
-For details of the partial feedback learning environment, our conference paper, "Learning Structured Predictors from Bandit Feedback for Interactive NLP", was accecpted to the Association of Computational Linguistics 2016 conference and the paper can be found at ACL2016.pdf
+For details of the partial feedback learning environment, our conference paper, "Learning Structured Predictors from Bandit Feedback for Interactive NLP", was accecpted to the Association of Computational Linguistics 2016 conference and the paper can be found at *ACL2016.pdf*.
+Additionally, the model was benchmarked for "Stochastic Structured Prediction under Bandit Feedback", accepted for NIPS 2016 conference.

 To run: